ice-leo/Twitter-Hate-Speech-Detection/README.md

 # Twitter Sentiment Analysis

-A sentiment analysis project submission for classifying tweets using natural language processing techniques and logistic regression models.
-Submitted to Analytics Vidhya Hackathon (Currently ranked 547 out of 1400+ submissions with F1-score of **0.6964769648**).
+A sentiment analysis project submission for classifying tweets using natural language processing techniques, logistic regression model, and BERT.
+Submitted to Analytics Vidhya Hackathon (Currently ranked 7 out of 1400+ submissions with F1-score of **0.8583941606**).

 ## 📋 Project Overview